"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 The descendants of Lot are the Moabites and the Ammonites, who lived in the central and northern part of current day Jordan.
 Like Edom, these nations disappeared from history.
 Most presume that the people of Moab and Ammon absorbed into the surrounding nations when they fell in conquest.

-We can see that not only will the nations that surround Israel take part in the "Great Middle East War," but also that people groups like the Palestinian refugees, and terrorists such as Hezbollah and Hamas, who have had an "ancient hatred" toward Israel, will all be included in this war.
+We can see that not only will the nations that surround Israel take part in the "Great Middle East War," but also people groups like the Palestinian refugees and likely the terror groups in the region.
 In light of the current political situation, it is not hard to see that we live in a time when this prophetic war could occur soon.
 We will take a closer look at all these groups again in more detail as we go through the parallel passages in the rest of the study.

 |Copyright © Amy Van Gerpen and trackingbibleprophecy.com.
 All Rights Reserved.|